Harmon Hall: Business career

-Hall manufactured shoes and boots from 1850 to 1874.
+Hall worked as a grocery store clerk until entering the shoe manufacturing business in the office of Thomas Raddin.
+He started a factory in Lynn, Massachusetts and manufactured shoes and boots from 1850 to 1874.
 He was associated with George Raddin from 1850 to 1852 and John W. Newhall from 1852 and 1855 before going into business solo.

-He was also a founder and longtime president of the Saugus Mutual Fire Insurance Company.
-He was successful in business and owned an estate on Chestnut Street in East Saugus.
+Hall was also a founder and longtime president of the Saugus Mutual Fire Insurance Company.
+For the last six years of his life, he was associated with Lewis & Newhall, a Lynn real estate and insurance firm.
 Hall died on June 30, 1891.